vinicius-paraujo/Vakanties/README.md

-## Thank You!
-First of all, thank you for your purchase!
-I'm really happiness and hope we can work again soon.
-If you encounter any issues or difficulties, send me a DM at discord.

 ## Creating a Google Maps API Key
 - Access [https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials) and create one.
 Google may ask for a credit card, but you won't have to pay anything.
 If you encounter difficulties at this step, feel free to ask for help!
 - For a school project, you can select 'no restriction' for the API key.
 You can also configure it for Android/iOS if you prefer, but it's more complex.